Stories

 Three months later, she returned to the United States alone with the kids.
 She was and still is a Hero!

 Kady never complained about the heat or walking everywhere we went in the city.
-If I could find her a burger, she was happy for a stroll.
+If I could find her a burger, she would be happy for a stroll.

 Jay and E could have been anywhere; they were happy little American Kids.